Invitation only.

 Join me, Elena Stoyanova, MSN, RN, at the 2025 Oley Foundation Conference for "Central Line Complications Uncovered: From Routine to Emergent."
 I’ll help you identify and categorize complications while providing actionable strategies and practical resources.
 This session is for everyone—empower yourself with the knowledge to take charge of your health journey!

 Choline is essential for maintaining overall health, yet many patients receiving TPN may experience choline deficiency, leading to issues like fatty liver disease, muscle weakness, and mental fog.
-Without enough choline, critical day-to-day functions can suffer.
-By restoring choline levels through an FDA-approved IV formulation of choline, patients can experience enhanced overall health and quality of life.
+Without enough choline, liver, muscle, and brain damage may occur.
+By restoring choline levels through an FDA-approved multicenter study, investigators hope to improve consumer health, and that patients may experience enhanced overall health and quality of life.

-All members of industry welcome.
-All others by invitation only.
+All members of industry are welcome; others are by invitation only.

 This presentation will go over the current state of healthcare culture from the clinician perspective, new technologies in vascular access, and strategies to advocate for your care.
 I’ll be saying the quiet part out loud.